-1. The right to inspect and review educational records within 45 days of the day the Office of the Registrar receives a written request for access.
+1. The right to inspect and review educational records

+Review will take place within 45 days of the day the Office of the Registrar receives a student's written request for access.
 The student should submit to the Registrar a written request that identifies the record(s) the student wishes to inspect.
 The Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.